isbatuddin/isbatuddin/README.md

 ## ⚡ Fun Fact

-When I'm not coding, you can find me exploring new technologies, or reading books.
+When I'm not coding, you can find me exploring new technologies or diving into a good book.
 Oh, and I’m a night owl, so I tend to code until the early hours of the morning! 🌙

 ---